W00t: Etymology

 Many folk etymologies exist, but the written record is clear: the term appears widely in popular print use only from 1993, particularly used both in dancehalls and at sporting events, and is credited to the songs.
-The "w00t" form gained popularity on the Internet from 1996, especially in massively multiplayer online role-playing games (MMORPGs).
+The "w00t" form gained popularity on the Internet from 1996, especially in massively multiplayer online role-playing games (MMORPGs) like RuneScape.

 Folk etymologies

 Many folk etymologies and backronyms exist, none supported by the written record: these often credit the term to games that appeared years after whoot had been popularized (1993) or w00t has appeared in common Internet usage (1996).

 One such incorrect etymology derives w00t as a contraction of a phrase like "wow, loot!", "woo, loot!", "wondrous loot", and "Wonderful Loot", etc. in a MMORPG when a player found large quantities of/or rare valuable items in game, or as an acronym for "We Owned the Other Team".
 These games appeared after w00t was already common.
 Another supposed origin is as an expression used by a cracker (see security cracking) who has just broken into a computer system, obtaining "root" access: "woot, I have root!".
 Some people say it was just a parody on a child with a speech defect trying to say "loot" and saying "woot" instead.

 Other etymologies relate it to "hoot" or "toot", as in trains in children's books, that went "Woot!
 Woot!", doing so as a statement of victory, or applauding good news.
 (Some people today say "Woot!
 Woot!" while making the hand-gesture of pulling a train's horn cord.)
 Alternatively, attempts are made to relate it to the Scots word "hoots", which is used in a somewhat similar manner — an exclamation signifying surprise, disbelief, or kindred reaction, though not for positive feelings (delight, joy) as w00t is.
 This is also along the lines of people's use of "w00t?", replacing "wot?" or "what?" as a response to a happy surprise.